 - Scarf and hat that cover the ears (to avoid major heat loss through the top of your head)

-- Extremely cold temperature, especially with high winds
+- Extremely cold temperatures, especially with high winds

 - Wet clothes

-- Poor circulation, which is more likely from age, tight clothing or boots, cramped positions, fatigue, certain medications, smoking, and alcohol
+- Poor circulation, which is more likely from age, tight clothing or boots, cramped positions, fatigue, certain medicines, smoking, and alcohol